getsentry/sentry.engineering/data/blog/the-case-for-debug-ids.md

 shipment number.
 The folders themselves contain the different manuals, all with a post-it on it identifying the name.
 The scans of the manuals are then placed in a computer system identified by shipment number and manual name.
-In this scenario the machine can now only process one widget at the time because it cannot tell widgets apart.
+In this scenario, the machine can now only process one widget at a time because it cannot tell widgets apart.
 When the human operator takes out a widget, they read the shipment number on the basket and the manual name on the basket it's placed in and looks at the shipment number as well as the sticker on the